The Monkey's Uncle: Music

 The title song, written by the Sherman Brothers, is performed by Funicello, with the Beach Boys providing background vocals.
 This song was covered in 2006 by Devo 2.0 on the album Disneymania, Volume 4.

 Reception

 Critical

-Richard F. Shepard of The New York Times described The Monkey's Uncle as "an amusing film made with artless artfulness ...
-It all falls into bright, colorful and innocuous non sequitur and, in an hour and a half, you are through, mildly diverted and unburdened by message".
-Variety noted that the film, "like its predecessor, depends on gimmicks and some nutty situations, which provide mild amusement".
-Margaret Harford of the Los Angeles Times said that the film "disappoints as a lineal descendant of Disney's Absent Minded Professor but it can hardly miss with the young set".
+Richard F. Shepard of The New York Times described The Monkey's Uncle as "an amusing film made with artless artfulness...
+It all falls into bright, colorful and innocuous non sequitur and, in an hour and a half, you are through, mildly diverted and unburdened by message."
+Variety noted that the film, "like its predecessor, depends on gimmicks and some nutty situations, which provide mild amusement."
+Margaret Harford of the Los Angeles Times said that the film "disappoints as a lineal descendant of Disney's Absent Minded Professor but it can hardly miss with the young set."
 The Monthly Film Bulletin wrote that the film was "perhaps slightly funnier for being less extravagant than its predecessor".

 Box office

 The film was a box-office success, and earned $4,000,000.
+Filmink argued this proved "the public didn't care" about Kirk's arrest for drug possession in late 1964.